kristiandupont/tagged-comment-parser/README.md

 This is a simple parser for tagged comments.

-It will turn a string like this: `@cached @alias:foo this comment is tagged!` into a dictionary like this:
+It will turn a string like this: `'@cached @alias:foo this comment is tagged!'` into a dictionary like this:

 ```json
 {